josue6368/active-directory-attack-defense-lab/README.md

 - Created test domain users and security groups
 - Joined a Windows 11 workstation to the domain
 - Installed Wazuh agents on both the Domain Controller and workstation
+- Used Kali Linux to enumerate exposed Active Directory services on DC01
+- Generated failed SMB authentication attempts from Kali for Wazuh detection
 - Generated authentication and account management events
 - Monitored Active Directory activity through Wazuh
 - Implemented an account lockout policy using Group Policy